hsiehkl/Attendance-Checker-FaceRecognition/README.md

 This is a small service for checking attendance in Goolge sheet based on recognizing people showing in a given image or video.

 The service was developed under the contex of the Enterprise Architectures for Big Data course from the M.Sc. in Business Intelligence & process Management offered by the Berlin School of Economics and Law.
 3 students worked together to achieve these results, during the course of the summer semester 2020.
 Full detail about the project was shown in the [presentaiton](https://github.com/hsiehkl/Attendance-Checker-FaceRecognition/blob/master/UAttented.pdf).
-(Note: Some pages were modified or hidden due to data privacy issue.)
+(Note: Some pages were modified or hidden due to data privacy.)

 Package Requirements: ```face_recognition```, ```dlib```, ```gspread```